tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 Day 2 takes students to the next step in using APIs.
 Students will transition from using the Python `requests` library to using SDKs that provide practical use cases for FinTech analysis.

-Welcome students to the second day of APIs by highlighting the following talking points:

 Welcome students to the second day of APIs, open the lesson slides and move to "The Rise of APIs" section by highlighting the following talking points:

 * Today's class will be a continuation of the last session; however, there will be more emphasis and focus on effectively using FinTech APIs.